 3 cr A studio/critique course for those seriously involved in any visual art medium.
 Goals of the course include the development of visual, verbal and conceptual skills necessary for long-range involvement in art.
 Fulfills program requirements for art majors only.
 Students may take a second semester for credit.
 Prerequisite: Junior status.
-Pass/No Pass.
-Every semester
+Graded only.